UC Village: Codornices Village

 Codornices Village continued to operate under a series of 1 year extensions and a multiyear extension requested by the federal government at the start of the Korean War in 1950.
-Over time, more and more of the white residents of the village found housing outside the village, and the village in 1954 had 7000 residents of whom 88% were minorities.
+Over time, more and more of the white residents of the village found housing outside the village.
+As of 1953, the population was 80% Black and 20% White.
+The village in 1954 had 7000 residents of whom 88% were minorities.

-Residents advocated for Albany, Berkeley, or Alameda County to take over and continue operation of the village.
+In 1948, the Cordonices Village Council advocated for Albany, Berkeley, or Alameda County to take over and continue operation of the village.
+The Housing Act of 1949 extended funds, and the Housing Act of 1950 established that the Berkeley City Council was to be in charge of the Codornices Village, though Councilman Martin pushed the motion to forfeit the acquisition of Cordonices Village.
+In 1952, a Presidential Order continued operations of the Codornices Village until 1954.

-In 1954, with no local authority expressing interest in operating the village, eviction notices were issued, and demolition began.
+In 1954, with no local authority expressing interest in operating the village, eviction notices were issued by the federal government, and demolition began.
+The University of California abstained from the fight over housing operations between the pro-housing movement and the City Councils, though later purchased the housing to build in Albany to convert the units to student family housing.
 Hundreds of families with children moved to South Berkeley, leading to overcrowding in elementary schools there, and a layoff of 14 teachers in Albany.
 Codornices Village closed on January 1, 1956.

 With the closure of Codornices Village, the Black population of Albany fell from 1778 in the 1950 census to 75 in the 1960 census.

 As the Codornices Village closed, the UC Regents negotiated to acquire 40 of the buildings that remained including the Rec center and Children's center, and renamed the project University Village.
 After a small amount of refurbishment, these buildings formed the start of student housing in the Village and continued to be used for housing university student families until 2007, 50 years later.